Top Teller Interview Questions with Example Answers [2022]

 • - Ability to work under pressure

-• Question: How do you balance accuracy and speed?
+• Question: How many languages do you know?

 What the interviewer is looking for: